Thursday, July 05, 2018

 VISION

 I have previously written about my issues with using the word 'vision' to describe a drone's imaging technology.
-'Vision' is far more than just seeing with an eyeball and pupil, it also denotes our mind's eye, dreams, imagination and visionary thinking.
+'Vision' is far more than just seeing with an eyeball and pupil, as it also denotes our human mind's eye, dreams, imagination, and visionary thinking.
 A drone cannot dream or imagine.
 Before we relinquish 'vision', in its broadest sense, to the drone, let's think about alternative descriptions for a drone's imaging technology.
 By doing this, we may protect ourselves from reductive forces, as well as violent ones.
 I prefer 'scope' or 'scoping' to describe a drone's imaging technology.
 A camera has a scope, as does a gun.
-A drone is a sophisticated mix of camera and gun, aiming and 'shooting' to capture images - aiming and shooting to kill.
-It is not an 'eye-in-the-sky", but a 'scope-in-the-sky'.
+A drone can be a sophisticated mix of camera and gun, aiming and 'shooting' to capture images - aiming and shooting to kill.
+It is not an 'eye-in-the-sky', but a 'scope-in-the-sky'.
 Suddenly, the latter nomenclature untethers any kind of embodiment.
 I could say it disembowels, but that would indicate that a body existed to be disemboweled - and a body does not exist!

 "UNHUMANNING"

-While aware that human operators, situated in ground control stations, currently monitor a drone's mission, the unmanned nature of the aircraft and its remoteness from human operators, is not an embodying process.
+While aware that human operators, situated in remote ground control stations, currently monitor a drone's mission, the unmanned nature of the aircraft and its remoteness from human operators, is not an embodying process.
 It is an indication of what I call 'unhumanning' processes, as well as dehumanising ones.
 Wilcox draws attention to a "voyeuristic violence" enabled by the drone.
-(4) Here, the remote operators and the human victims are drawn together.
+(4) This draws the remote operators and the human victims together.
 One is considered voyeuristic as he or she gazes at screens relaying the intimacies of life and death.
 The other is the victim of a violent mortal death at the end of a guided missile.
-I propose another term to describe the hunting operation of a drone - 'scopophilic necro-intimacy'.
-(5) Violent voyeurism suddenly becomes more grotesquely violent because 'scopophilic' conveys a kind of deviant morbidity.
+I propose another term to describe the 'hunting' operation of a drone - 'scopophilic necro-intimacy'.
+(5) "Violent voyeurism" suddenly becomes more grotesquely violent because 'scopophilic' conveys a kind of deviant morbidity.
 The term 'necro', relating to a corpse or death, conveys ideas of mortal death and perhaps moral or psychic death.
+'Intimacy' is clearly fake.

 Remote Gouache on paper 30 x 42 cm 2016